christabor/namebot/README.md

 make tests
 ```

 Tests are available in the `tests/` folder.
-They are not super comprehensive, but there is coverage.
 Test runner is provided by nose and can be run via `make`.

 ## Versioning